 - 14.6.1.
 The System Administration and Institutions must maintain a list of maintenance organizations and institutional personnel who are authorized to perform maintenance on multi-user information systems and develop procedures to ensure that: - 14.6.1.1.
 Personnel performing maintenance on multi-user information systems have required access authorizations. - 14.6.1.2.
 Designated personnel with required access authorizations and technical competence will supervise the maintenance activities of personnel who do not possess the required access authorizations. - 14.6.2.
-Remote maintenance and diagnostic connections must be documented and approved in advance. - 14.6.3.
-Strong authentication must be used to establish remote maintenance and diagnostic connections. - 14.6.4.
-Remote access and diagnostic connection shall be terminated upon completion of remote system maintenance. - 14.6.5.
+Custodians are responsible for ensuring that preventative and routine maintenance is performed in a timely manner on information resources.
+Maintenance of information resources must be scheduled and documented. - 14.6.3.
+Remote maintenance and diagnostic connections must be documented and approved in advance. - 14.6.4.
+Strong authentication must be used to establish remote maintenance and diagnostic connections.

+- 14.6.5.
+Remote access and diagnostic connection shall be terminated upon completion of remote system maintenance. - 14.6.6.
 Remote maintenance and diagnostic activities must be consistent with the other security policies in the handbook.

-14.7.1.
-Texas Administrative Code, Title 1 § 202.76; Security Controls Standards Catalog
+- 14.7.1.
+Texas Administrative Code, Title 1 § 202.76; Security Controls Standards Catalog - 14.7.2.

-- 14.7.2.
 International Standards Organization 27002:3; Information Systems Acquisition, Development, Testing, and Maintenance - 14.7.3.
 International Standards Organization 27001:2013

-15. Supplier Relationships
+15. Vendor Relationships

-System Administration and Institutions must establish procedures to manage supplier and vendor access to information and information resources.
+System Administration and Institutions must establish procedures to manage vendor access to information and information resources.

 15.2.
-Information Security in Supplier Relationships
+Information Security in Vendor Relationships

-Procedures to manage supplier and vendor access to information and information resources must include:
+Procedures to manage vendor access to information and information resources must include:

 - 15.2.1.
-Identification of the types of suppliers and vendors who may have access to institutionally owned information and information resources; - 15.2.2.
-Standardized processes and lifecycle management for supplier and vendor relationships; - 15.2.3.
+Identification of the types of vendors who may have access to institutionally owned information and information resources; - 15.2.2.
+Standardized processes and lifecycle management for vendor relationships; - 15.2.3.
 Processes for monitoring and controlling the access to information and information resources; - 15.2.4.
 Security awareness training and awareness for personnel involved in acquisitions regarding applicable policies, processes and procedures; and - 15.2.5.
-Awareness training for the organization's personnel interacting with supplier personnel regarding appropriate rules of engagement and behavior based on the type of supplier and the level of supplier access to the organization's systems and information.
+Awareness training for the organization's personnel interacting with vendor personnel regarding appropriate rules of engagement and behavior based on the type of vendor and the level of vendor access to the organization's systems and information.

 15.3.
-Documentation Requirements for Initiating Supplier Relationships
+Documentation Requirements for Initiating Vendor Relationships

-Explicit documentation of information security requirements must be established for information and information resources used by suppliers and vendors prior to the initiation of the relationship.
+Explicit documentation of information security requirements must be established for information and information resources used by vendors prior to the initiation of the relationship.
 Documentation should include:

-15.3.1.
-Explicit documentation of the access to information and information resources that will be granted to suppliers and vendors for a particular engagement;

-- 15.3.2.
-Processes and procedures for monitoring adherence to established information security requirements for each type of supplier and type of access, including third party review and product validation; - 15.3.3.
+- 15.3.1.
+Explicit documentation of the access to information and information resources that will be granted to vendors for a particular engagement; - 15.3.2.
+Processes and procedures for monitoring adherence to established information security requirements for each type of vendor and type of access, including third party review and product validation; - 15.3.3.
 Controls established to ensure the integrity of the information or information processing provided by either party; - 15.3.4.
-Incident handling procedures and contingencies associated with supplier or vendor access including responsibilities of both the organization and suppliers; - 15.3.5.
+Incident handling procedures and contingencies associated with vendor access including responsibilities of both the organization and vendors; - 15.3.5.
 Controls established to ensure the availability of the information or information processing provided by either party; - 15.3.6.
 Conditions under which information security requirements and controls will be documented in an agreement signed by both parties; and - 15.3.7.
 Procedures for managing the transition of information, information processing facilities and anything else that needs to be moved, and ensuring that information security is maintained throughout the transition period.

 15.4.
-Supplier Service Delivery Management
+Vendor Service Delivery Management

-System Administration and Institutions shall regularly monitor, review and audit supplier service delivery and agreements.
-A service management relationship process should exist with the supplier and should address the following:
+System Administration and Institutions shall regularly monitor, review and audit vendor service delivery and agreements.
+A service management relationship process should exist with the vendor and should address the following: